This COVID-19 thing is everywhere. How will that impact Orientation?

 May I have a guest with me?

-This summer, we will not be hosting in-person Orientation sessions for students or for parents and family support members.
+We will not be hosting in-person Orientation sessions for students or for parents and family support members.
 While you may choose to allow a parent or family support member to "sit in" on the Remote Orientation, they will not be able to participate.

 Parents and family support members interested in learning more about your new college journey can complete the Online Pre-Orientation.
 You can provide them with the link once you have selected your Remote Orientation date.
 They can also check the Parent and Family Support Orientation tab on the left for additional information.